marioportillohernaiz/Computer-Accessory-Shop-2022/README.md

 User Interface You should provide a graphical user interface (GUI) or command-line interface (CLI).
 A GUI scores more points than a CLI.
 A good interface is intuitive, quick and easy to use.

+The following Class Diagram represents the diagram for the classes.

 ![Capture](https://user-images.githubusercontent.com/111706273/235656720-3b68f7b0-e4df-434c-a83b-ae632139aa0e.JPG)